 Malic acid and magnesium glycinate, if you have been also diagnosed with fibromyalgia (in which case I also heartily recommend Biofreeze and Mountain Magic topical treatments, seriously get those)

-IF and only if you have been diagnosed with fibromyalgia, you might consider taking guaifenesin.
+You might consider taking guaifenesin, especially if you have been diagnosed with fibromyalgia.
 It’s cheap, and it’s probably worth a shot; take a little per day and raise the dose if you feel you need to – if you don’t feel a difference in the first two weeks, forget about it.
 I felt a difference in one day.
-This is a better brand than Mucinex https://www.guai-aid.com/guai-aid-300mg-vegetarian If this does work for you, then supposedly you’ll need to also avoid everything that has salicylates, including tea, minty toothpaste, and apple cider vinegar.
+Guai-Aid does not appear to work better than Mucinex; in fact I noticed that Mucinex is more effective for me, but you might want to try both.
+If this does work for you, then supposedly you’ll need to also avoid everything that has salicylates, including tea, minty toothpaste, and apple cider vinegar.
 This is called the guaifenesin protocol.
 That said, I noticed that it really isn’t as big a deal for me for some reason.
-Personally, I take 1/32 of a 600 mg guaifenesin pill (Mucinex; carefully cut to ensure both blue and white layers are on it) each morning and follow the rest of my protocol and it works pretty well.
-Soon I’ll try adding 1/32 of a pill each night and see how that goes.
+Personally, I used to take 1/32 of a 600 mg guaifenesin pill (Mucinex; carefully cut to ensure both blue and white layers are on it) each morning and follow the rest of my protocol and it works pretty well.
+After about a month I added 1/32 of a pill each night.
+I will raise the dosage if and when I feel it’s necessary.
+Experiment; see what works for you.

 More garlic eaten: try adding it to salad dressing, or mix up minced garlic with salt, olive oil, and minced tomatoes and serve that over spaghetti